-I don't know how, in two years, the moment between Jack and Gwen near the end of "Immortal Sins" didn't find its way on here.
+- The moment between Jack and Gwen near the end of "Immortal Sins".
 Gwen asks Jack what the most beautiful thing that Jack had ever seen was, and he tells her that it was a creature called a firebird, which was extremely small, made of bright, colorful fire, and lived for only a minute but sung the entire time.
 Doubles as a Tear Jerker, especially when you realize that, since Jack was mortal at the time and believed that he was going to be sent to his death, he probably felt that his finite life seemed just as fleeting as the firebird's.